zanuka/leaderport-core-ui/README.md

 ## Contributors

-VueValkyrie welcomes contributions from the open-source gaming community!
+VueValkyrie welcomes contributions.
 This project aims to provide a robust, scalable leaderboard solution that game developers can easily integrate into their projects.

 ### How You Can Contribute